haifromkai/haifromkai/README.md

 #

 ### Hello!
 Welcome to my GitHub.
-##### I'm currently exploring web and game development while taking classes!
-Personal website coming soon :D
+##### I'm currently exploring web and game development in Godot while taking classes!
+Personal website will be coming soon :D

 #